 Some interesting bumpy, rolling terrain features.

-Cons: The first thing that you will notice is the almost constant, extremely loud noise of airplanes coming out of the Tampa Int Airport.
+Cons: The first thing that you will notice is the almost constant, extremely loud noise of airplanes coming in/out of the Tampa Int Airport.

 Only one set of tee pads.
 Could use a set of Am tees IMO.